KousikKundu/MusicApplication/README.md

   7. Update the docker-compose

 ### Building a MuzixRecommenderSystem
-  1. Building a Consumer for RabbitMQ
+  1. Building a Consumer for RabbitMQ:
     - i.
 On a new event generated Update the recommendations in the system
   2. Build an API to get Recommendations
   3. Writing Swagger Documentation